 Military defense lawyer, Michael Waddington, discusses false allegations of sexual assault in the Military and why they happen so often.
-Call if military sexual assault lawyer to discuss your options if you or a loved one are wrongly accused of sexual assault or rape in the military.
+Call our Article 120 UCMJ military sexual assault lawyer to discuss your options if you or a loved one are wrongly accused of sexual assault or rape in the military.

 It doesn’t matter if you’re guilty.
 It doesn’t matter if you’re innocent.
 They want to get rid of you.
 My name is Michael Waddington, and I’m a military defense lawyer.
 Many of my cases involve false claims of military sexual assault.
 In this video, I will explain to those who are watching who call us after being accused or put under investigation.
 You cannot understand why the military is taking the side of someone falsely accusing you.